webstaffstudio/COSMEDIC/wp-content/plugins/pre-orders-for-woocommerce/readme.txt

 We do take feature requests [here](https://share.brightvessel.com/MAb).

 == Changelog ==

+= 1.0.9 =
+* Fixed Wrong Notification [pending payment] sent on preorder invoice to the customers.
+* Fixed Not Sent email Notification to admin for new Order [pre-order].

 = 1.0.8 =
 * Fixed Wrong preorder notice appear on checkout page